Phonics and Reading

 - Phase 1 taught at pre-school.

-- Phases 2, 3 and beginning of 4 are taught in Reception.
+- Phases 2, 3 and 4 are taught in Reception.

 However, we all know that children are all different and some may need additional time and/or extra support to apply their knowledge and secure their learning, while some children learn at a faster rate and therefore move onto the next phase before the rest of the cohort.

 Phonics and Reading

 In Reception, Year 1 and 2 classes, reading is taught through daily phonics lessons with differentiated activities to cater for all levels of learning.
 Planned guided reading sessions take place regularly, so children can apply their phonic knowledge and have the opportunity to learn other reading skills.
 The children have the opportunity to change books during the week.
 In Reception, reading challenges are also given in challenge books.